StatML/2016_person_re-ID/README.md

 #To train
 1. Compile matconvnet.
 If you fail in compilation, you can refer to http://www.vlfeat.org/matconvnet/install/

 2. Add your dataset path into `prepare_data.m` and run it.
-Make sure the code outputs right image path.
+Make sure the code outputs the right image path.

 3. Run `train_id_net_res_2stream.m` to have fun.

 #Thanks
-Thanks for Weihang Chen to report bugs.
+Thanks for Weihang Chen to report the bug in `prepare_data.m`.